LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Method

 The alignment module combines cross-attention and additive fusion to to first align then pass information between streams at each layer.
 Additive fusion means directly adding cross-attention output to the stream embedding, preserving both self and aligned information from the other stream.
 This fused representation is then processed by a standard ViT block.
 We then reverse the alignment and fusion direction and pass the result through the next ViT block.
-Stacking these blocks yields deeper encoders.
 Finally, we concatenate both final states into a fused latent \( \mathbf{H}_\text{fused} \).

 We illustrate the encoder block in \Cref{fig:encoder-block}.
-The alignment module is summarized by the equation:
+The alignment module is summarized by the expression:

 where the cross-attention output is directly added to the current representation before being passed to the next encoder block.